High School Debate (HSPDP)

 The HSPDP format was developed by John Meany.
 In addition, John Meany and Kate Shuster created the CHSSA parliamentary debate format and wrote the text, On That Point!
 An Introduction to Parliamentary Debate, for the CHSSA model.
 The HSPDP was developed as an adjunct to the successful Middle School Public Debate Program (MSPDP), which was created and administered by Meany/Shuster.
 The Meany/Shuster text, Speak Up!
 Debate and Public Speaking in High School, was written for the High School Public Debate Program (HSPDP).
 John Meany is the author of all annual topics for the HSPDP and has written CHSSA State Championship parliamentary debate topics for the past 4 years.

-The 2019 Claremont Summer schedule allows a student to register for more than 2 weeks, participating in the Leadership & Professional Communication session and the HSPDP debate session.
-Residential students stay on campus for an easy transition from one program to another.
+The 2020 Claremont Summer schedule allows a student to register for more than 2 weeks of summer instruction, participating in the Leadership & Professional Communication session and the HSPDP debate session.

 The summer program provides comprehensive debate training.
 Students participating in the high school sessions receive small group instruction and elective course instruction (4-1 student-faculty ratio) in public speaking, argumentation, refutation, dynamic format elements (Points of Information and/or heckling), debate and argument theory, and topic-based research and advanced applied strategy and tactics.
 In addition, they participate in debates critiqued by program/institute certified judges.